IowaDave/avr-dx/_posts/2024-05-03-compare-avr-da-db-dd.md

 Remark: All can be clocked internally by a calibrated oscillator and externally by a crystal.

+#### General Purpose I/O Pins
+* DD - 22
+* DA - 22
+* DB - 21
+* ATmega328P - 22

+Remark: all of the GPIO pins on these devices can signal an external interrupt in one way or another.

 #### One 16-bit Timer/Counter type A
 * All three Dx devices have one TCA.
 * ATmega328P has one, 16-bit timer of a different type.